mohammadreza-ebrahimi/Cpp-Training/README.md

 `endl` is used for indicating that the line is finished and a new line would be added.
 Alternate command in `"\n"`.
 It just leads to the next line.
 See the example [here](https://github.com/mohammadreza-ebrahimi/Cpp-Training/tree/main/1-Basic/hello-world)

 _Note that the files which is not indicate its type, are the compilers.
-There are not manulay execute.
+They do not not manualy execute.
 Just care about `.c` files._
+In linux, after implementing your program in a `.C` file, you have to compile it first.
+By typing `g++ filename.C -o filename`, you able to compile it and check whether there exist any error in your code or not.
 ### Variables and Data types

 `int`: Holes for integer values